- 1 Logging in to Systems, Transferring and Editing Files

 perl -pi -e 'undef $_ if (++$line == 42)' ~/.ssh/known_hosts

 Another solution is brute-force: remove the whole known_hosts file.
-This throws away any authentication checking, and your first subsequent connection to any machine will prompt you to accept a newly discovered host key.
-If you find this prompt annoying and you aren't concerned about security, you can avoid it by adding a text file named ~/.ssh/config on your machine with the following content:
+This throws away any authentication checking, and afterwards, your first connection to any machine will prompt you to accept a newly discovered host key.

 Ssh works, but scp doesn't!